 Stocks and shares ISAs are a great way to invest, knowing that you can keep every penny you make along the way.

 Another advantage is how flexible they are.
 You can sell and withdraw your investments whenever you need the money, making ISAs really useful for any savings goal you have up until retirement, and maybe beyond.

 The key point is that your money isn’t locked up - you decide when enough’s enough.

-You can only have one stocks and shares ISA with one provider each tax year but there’s nothing to stop you from changing providers if you find a new one that’s maybe cheaper or has a range of assets that better suits you.
+You can only have one stocks and shares ISA with one provider each tax year but there’s nothing to stop you from transferring your ISA account to another provider if you find a new one that’s maybe cheaper or has a range of assets that better suits you.

 What is a self-invested personal pension (SIPP)?

 SIPPs work very similarly to ISAs.
 They let you decide what you invest in and, as the name suggests, are geared towards helping you fund your retirement.

 Most other pension plans aren’t like this as they involve you handing over your money to a company that will decide how to invest it on your behalf or only offer a limited range of investments to choose from.

 SIPPs are particularly useful if you have a few pensions from previous employers knocking around, which you can consolidate under one SIPP account -see here how you can transfer your pension to a SIPP.